Laxer3a/CRound/README.md

 - What about union ?
 I think those are more dangerous than anything, yet useful.
 By allowing offset, we can also allow such behaviour.
   - 'override offset' should make it explicit when two members share the same memory.
   - No support in first draft and then can add back the C union later if needed ?

+## Idea 10 : Undefined values.
+- Verify that value are assigned or not in the path.
+- But technically possible to optimize compiler in telling that this unassigned value WRITE is going to be done before ANY READ. (sometime compiler can't detect that but human do).
+Special instruction : 'dontcare' Ex : 'dontcare int value;'

 ## On the topics of strings.
 - Not a fat pointer.
 (Length + Ptr as a struct)